 The Philanthropy team manage the income stream of the organisation.
 This includes identifying opportunities for fundraising, supporting events management, and ensuring we meet the commitments we have made to our donors such as donor reports.

 The Operations team handle all Synchronicity Earth systems, workflows, and processes to ensure Synchronicity Earth is efficient with its resources.
-They work with and across teams to create and manage pipelines, ensuring teams are aware of the work required for each output, such as the cross-team grant approval, agreement, and payment processes.
+They work with and across teams to create and manage pipelines, ensuring teams are aware of the work required for each output, such as the cross-team grant funding process.

 Every charity in the UK needs to have a board: a group of unpaid individuals who are all responsible for the governance and strategic direction of an organisation, and hold legal liability.
 They are responsible for the organisation’s direction and strategy; making sure the work of the charity is effective, responsible, and legal; and safeguarding people as well as the charity’s finances, resources, and property.
 The Synchronicity Earth Board of Trustees is small and very engaged with our organisation; Jessica and Catherine are regular visitors to the London office.